Luckystork/everythingaboutevadus/evadus_master_doc.md

   * **Connection Toggle:** Large button to initiate/terminate the WebSocket handshake.
 * **Bypass:** Operates entirely through Zap's process-ghosting, making it invisible to proctoring software that specifically flags AnyDesk, TeamViewer, or Chrome Remote Desktop.
 * **Proctor-Priority Input Override:** If a live proctor takes control of the student's mouse, physical movement on the host machine instantly suspends the remote helper's input for 10 seconds to prevent "cursor fighting."
+* **Full Input Passthrough:** Explicitly encodes and transmits mouse-wheel scroll events and modifier keys (Ctrl/Shift) via the WebSocket to ensure the remote helper has native 1:1 control.
 * **Silent Comms Channel:** Once connected, the remote helper can type messages that appear as a tiny, translucent, scrolling text-ticker at the very bottom edge of the student's screen.

 ---